soundpress/nycadministrativecode/docs/c17/index.rst

    3. Describe the inspection process and the registration, licensing and permitting processes for child care programs.

 4. Advise parents seeking child care programs to ask child care program providers to see the program's current license, registration or permit and not to enroll a child in any program that does not have a current registration, license or permit or has a current suspension of its registration, license or permit.
-The informational pamphlet required by this section shall be translated into all covered languages as defined in § 8-1002 of the administrative code of the city of New York.
+The informational pamphlet required by this section shall be translated into all covered languages as defined in § 8-1002* of the administrative code of the city of New York.
 Copies of the pamphlet shall be provided to all referral agencies.

+* Editor's note: Repealed.
+For current provisions, see Title 21, Chapter 1, Subchapter 1.